plarson/flutter_paseto/README.md

 main () async {
   // An asymmetric ED25519 KeyPair to sign and verify the message. final keyPair = await Ed25519().newKeyPair();
-  // Sign the content with the Paceto version you are using. final message = await Message.signString(
+  // Sign the content with the Paseto version you are using. final message = await Message.signString(
     'Hello World!',
     version: Version.v4,